 With that in mind, our test focused more on one of the eight test events in which the ammunition penetrates heavy clothing prior to impacting the ballistic gelatin.
 While these guidelines are in no way an absolute set of rules for testing self defense ammo, they provide a great backbone to build off of.

 For our condensed version of the FBI test, we opted to simulate shooting through typical heavy cold weather clothing as our intermediate barrier.
 We placed the barrier in front of the gel, which consisted of one layer of Denim (14.4 ounces/yard), one layer of Polartec 200 fleece, one layer of cotton dress shirt (3.5 ounces/yard) and one layer of cotton T-shirt material (5.25 ounces/yard).

 The FBI uses what’s called 10% Ordnance Gel as their test medium.
 It is made of organic material, and is a massive hassle to deal with when testing ammunition.
 This makes storing the blocks for long periods of time difficult unless you have a commercial size freezer on hand.
 The blocks are also very opaque, making it hard to measure the damaging effects of the hollow point projectiles.

-To avoid those hassles and have the opportunity to scale our project we used 10% clear ballistic gelatin material from Clear Ballistics to simulate living tissue.
+To avoid those hassles we used 10% clear ballistic gelatin material from Clear Ballistics to simulate living tissue.
 Each block used was six inches square by 16 inches long.
 Each block was calibrated for testing by Clear Ballistics prior to shipment.

 To meet the FBI penetration standard, a handgun bullet must consistently penetrate on average a minimum of 12 inches and a maximum or 18 inches into ballistics gelatin.
 This ideal penetration depth translates to reliable bullet performance to affect vital organs within a human target despite mitigating factors, such as angle of impact or intermediate barriers.